KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 2024-25/Jaloop.md

 ###### Recruitment
 Jaloop joined the peacekeeper for willingly and passed the trials along with 7 others.
 He is in a team with [[Monty]], [[Otto]], [[Jaloop]], [[Akanos]], [[Chuck]], [[Monkey (Alex)]], [[Gorlock (Rhulk)]], and [[Equilibrium]].
 He is currently a A-Rank peacekeeper
 ##### Abilities
-Jaloop is a level 10 College of Lore Halfling Bard
+Jaloop is a College of Lore Halfling Bard
 ```statblock
 layout: Basic 5e Layout Copy
 image: Jaloop.Png